KirtiRanjanNayak/KirtiRanjanNayak/README.md

 - 👋 Hi, I’m @KirtiRanjanNayak
 - 👀 I’m interested in Cloud concepts, Ethical Hacking and cyber security
-- 🌱 I’m currently learning DevOps and Network Security
+- 🌱 I’m currently learning DevOps and Cloud Security
 - 💞️ I’m looking to collaborate on Cloud
 - 📫 How to reach me ...